 The resorption of the alveolar ridges of the superior and inferior maxillary bones following tooth extraction, periodontal aggression and trauma is a physiologically undesirable and probably avoidable phenomenon [1].
-The reconstruction of the vertical and horizontal defects and atrophies in human and animal trials has been studied extensively by evaluating healing events via histological, radiological and clinical methods [2].
+The reconstruction of the vertical and horizontal defects and atrophies in human and animal trials has cercetător științific.
+Laboratorul științific de inginerie tisulară și culturi celulare, Catedra stomatologie ortopedică, chirurgie oro-maxilofacială și implantologie orală.
+USMF "Nicolae Testemițanu" been studied extensively by evaluating healing events via histological, radiological and clinical methods [2].
 But in fact of these studies the vertical and horizontal regeneration of severe localized edentulous atrophic ridges remains a challenging procedure [3].
 The available modalities for the bone reconstruction started to be compromised by different intraoperative and postoperative discomforts.
 With the exception of selected autogenous bone grafts and demineralized bone matrix, most bone replacement grafts are generally considered passive scaffolds providing a framework for cellular migration and tissue formation [4].
-Several types of filling biomaterials have been evaluated for bone regeneration and the choice of the biomaterial mostly depends on its features and application site.
-The grafts could be classified as autologous, homologous, heterologous and synthetic materials.
+The "gold standard", the autogenous graft, requires invasive techniques for harvesting of bone from intra oral and extra oral regions.
+And, also in front of the well known advantages of auto grafts, like its capacity for osteoconduction as well as induction and restricted immune reaction, there are also significant drawbacks, like induction of a secondary defect at the donor site, followed by possible infection and donor-site-morbidity.
+The resorption of such grafts could grow up till 50% of the total volume of reconstructed site [5].
+The demineralized bone matrix, which is represented on the market by the deprotenized bovine bone (DBB) showed a resistance to resorption following placement into bony defects or as an onlay graft.
+It has been shown to induce periodontal and periimplant bone regeneration.
+But these applications are recognized to assist in regeneration of the small amount of lost bone [6].